codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 We create a class called `NetModule.java` and annotate it with `@Module` to signal to Dagger to search within the available methods for possible instance providers.

 The methods that will actually expose available return types should also be annotated with `@Provides` decorator.
 The `Singleton` annotation also signals to the Dagger compiler that the instance should be created only once in the application.
-In the following example, we are specifying the `Gson` return type that can be used as part of the dependency list.
+In the following example, we are specifying `SharedPreferences`, `Gson`, `Cache`, `OkHttpClient`, and 'Retrofit` as the return types that can be used as part of the dependency list.

 ```java
 @Module